 The Czech Institute of Informatics, Robotics and Cybernetics at the Czech Technical University in Prague (CIIRC CTU) is entering the fight against COVID-19.
 CIIRC CTU is developing a respirator prototype under the name “CIIRC RP95” at the RICAIP Centre of Excellence, funded by the EU.
-The goal is to develop a respirator that can be produced anywhere in the world on the principle of distributed production, which can off-set a lack of local production capacities or resources.
-CIIRC CTU encourages industrial and scientific partners, companies, and technically oriented research centres to participate in this endeavour to prepare a prototype respirator for mass production.
+The goal is to develop a respirator that can be produced anywhere in the world on the principle of distributed production.
+That can off-set a lack of local production capacities or resources.
+It encourages industrial and scientific partners, companies and technically oriented research centres to participate in this endeavour to prepare a respirator for mass production.
 The aim is to have the respirators printed on 3D printers and be manufactured by injecting plastic into ready-made molds.

-Companies and research centres from around the world can apply via email at firstname.lastname@example.org.
+Companies and research centres can apply via email at firstname.lastname@example.org.

-The CIIRC CTU initiative is open to research institutions that have two core technologies: an HP Multijet Fusion 4200 printer to print the respirator skeleton in plastic, and the Stratasys Polyjet J750 to print the longer lasting rubber or silicone exhalation valve.
-Other 3D printing technologies must always be assessed individually for the air-tightness of the manufactured part and also with regard to health safety.
+The CIIRC CTU initiative is open to research institutions that have two core technologies: an HP Multijet Fusion 4200 printer to print the respirator skeleton in plastic, and the Stratasys Polyjet J750 to print the longer-lasting rubber or silicone exhalation valve.
+Other 3D printing technologies must always be assessed individually for the air-tightness of the manufactured part and with regard to health safety.
 Once prepared, the respirator will be assembled with the filter element.
-The CIIRC RP95 can be used repeatedly, of course, and the filter material can be replaced.
+The CIIRC RP95 can be used repeatedly and the filter material replaced.
 The inlet opening for the filter element can be adjusted to any shape according to the suppliers’ specifications.

-Since the required equipment is not common, the CIIRC CTU team is also examining a mass production model that will utilize a material injection mold, also printable on 3D devices.
-CIIRC CTU is looking for partners, especially manufacturing companies with experience in the injection-molding process, to develop the requirements needed to design the shape of the injection mold.
+Since the required equipment is not common, the CIIRC CTU team is also examining a mass-production model that will utilize a material injection mould, also printable on 3D devices.
+CIIRC CTU is looking for partners, especially manufacturing companies with experience in the injection-moulding process, to develop the requirements needed to design the shape of the injection mould.

 Once the prototype has been tested, CIIRC CTU will share the technical specifications among partners in Europe and worldwide.
 It will be the first distributed production during the COVID-19 emergency.
 This is also the key model of cooperation targeted by the RICAIP Research Centre.